EDW0616/EDW-kickstarter/README.md

-# ANn Analysis of Kickstarter Campaigns
+# An Analysis of Kickstarter Campaigns
 Worksheets/Pivot Charts
 Performing analysis